 The pair also set speed and distance records in the race that wouldn’t be beaten until 2010.
 And they did it in a special 917 with a super-lightweight magnesium frame so fragile it cracked during testing and never raced again after Le Mans.
 Porsche was so worried the pair might nurse it round for 24 hours, it simply didn’t tell the drivers about the one-off chassis until after the chequered flag.

 ‘It was an amazing era of sportscar racing for so many years,’ adds Derek Bell, and we’re inclined to agree.
 Rules still restricted manufactures, but there was a great sense of freedom in cars those days – and reliability really wasn’t taken for granted.
 'Every race they'd cross their fingers that at the end of it the car hadn't fallen apart, says Derek Bell. ‘ I mean seriously!’

-The car pictured has a special story, too:
+The Gulf car (chassis 15), has a special story, too:

 ‘They brought it to Goodwood (Festival of Speed), I drove it and it was Chassis 15; and the amazing thing about that chassis is that I had test driven it in September 1970 for Porsche at Goodwood.
 That was the first 917 I ever sat in, and I didn’t realise it.’